cmayron/Legal-Calculus/README.md

 Doctrine explains.
 Runtime authorizes.
 Execution performs.
 Preservation protects.

-LCES teaches the user how the system thinks — procedurally, structurally, and constitutionally.
+LCES™ teaches the user how the system thinks — procedurally, structurally, and constitutionally.

-LCES assumes an attested, non‑subvertible substrate as a foundational precondition for constitutional governance.
-Silicon‑level Technical Inaccessibility, including hardware‑rooted cryptographic boundaries and enclave‑sealed secrets, is outside the scope of LCES but fully compatible with it.
-Hardware enforces impossibility; LCES enforces admissibility.
-This separation ensures that substrate integrity is guaranteed by the chip, while authority movement, jurisdiction, and consequence are governed by LCES.
+LCES™ assumes an attested, non‑subvertible substrate as a foundational precondition for constitutional governance.
+Silicon‑level Technical Inaccessibility, including hardware‑rooted cryptographic boundaries and enclave‑sealed secrets, is outside the scope of LCES™ but fully compatible with it.
+Hardware enforces impossibility; LCES™ enforces admissibility.
+This separation ensures that substrate integrity is guaranteed by the chip, while authority movement, jurisdiction, and consequence are governed by LCES™.
 Together, they form a layered architecture in which no actor—human or machine—can cross a boundary they are not physically or constitutionally authorized to cross.